snoplus/SNOPlusSlowControl/README.md

 /misclib/: directory with miscillaneous libraries that were installed for use with the pi_db and ios scripts.
 Most other dependencies are common python libraries.

-/bash_cronjobs/: bash scripts that can be paired with a cronjob to restart crashed scripts.
+/cronjobs/: bash scripts that can be paired with a cronjob to check if things are running, and restart them if needed.
+You will have to change what directories/files are being checked before using these to match wherever your software is kept on your machine.

 /tomb/: old stuff that is deprecated but I don't have the heart to remove.